digimonkeys/Front-end-Developer-Interview-Questions/README.md

 Promise![Promise](https://developer.mozilla.org/pl/docs/Web/JavaScript/Reference/Global_Objects/Promise)

 * What are the pros and cons of using Promises instead of callbacks?

+pros:
+  - avoiding "callback hell"
+  - more flexibility
+  - dealing with a proper data type, instead of a function

+cons:
+  - more code
+  - complexity

 * Variables scope in JS?

 In JavaScript, til version ES6, there were only two versions of variables scope - global scope, and local - function scope.